prividentity/PrivateIdentity-Oldd/Private-Identity-BOPS-server.md

 **Overview**

-To enroll a user, we take as input  the PII Data which is a set of tag/value pairs and the images used for training given as input under the “PII” and “images” fields respectively.
-Using a Global UUID a new identity is created in the persistent engine  corresponding to the PII provided.
+To enroll a user, we take as input  the enrollment Data which is a set of tag/value pairs.
+Using a Global UUID a new identity is created in the persistent engine  corresponding to the enrollment data provided.

 **Request**